Important

 For concrete subfloors, you may use foam or cork underlayment on top of a vapour barrier, such as our UV rated CBSB 6mil poly.
 However, you may use just our Vapour Barrier (VB) foam as well.
 Proper vapour barrier prevents moisture from being absorbed by your wood flooring from the concrete subfloor.

-The maximum tolerance of unevenness we recommend is 3/16 per 10 feet for engineered wood, floating and glue down applications, and 1/4 per 10 feet for solid wood, a nail/staple application.
-You may grind or sand down the high points with #20 grit paper; for the low points, you may fill it with appropriate leveling compound.
+The maximum tolerance of unevenness we recommend is 3/16″ per 10 feet for engineered wood, floating and glue down applications, and 1/4″ per 10 feet for solid wood, a nail/staple application.
+You may grind or sand down the high points with #20 grit paper; for the low points, you may fill them with appropriate leveling compound.

 Maintenance Care